LukeShu/leaguer/docs/DesignDocument.md

       do this.

 LoginController
-  : This has doLogin() and doLogout().
+  : This controller This has doLogin() and doLogout().
 Both have access to the HTTP
-    requrest.
+    request.
 It will interact with the Users model to validate passwords and usernames.

 TournamentController
-  : This controller will have methods: newTorunament(),
+  : This controller will have methods: newTournament(),
     getTournament(), editTournament(), and endTournament().
 All of
     these methods will interact with the Tournament model, and all of its fields including users matches and TournamentSettings.
-And all will interact with their tournament view, for example, newTournament() will render newTorunament.
+And all will interact with their tournament view, for example, newTournament() will render newTournament.

 Server
   : Rails’ Server class handles all HTTP events.
 Our Server class is